 Life Groups: Life groups are cross-generational, a balance of male and female, married and singles that meet bi-weekly throughout the year.
 Our topics of study are aimed at sanctification and growing disciples where we are all on the same journey.

 Discipleship Groups: Discipleship groups are demographic-specific small groups that meet as part of the regular ministry life at Harvest.
 Whether it be children getting together in groups on Sunday, women gathering at weekly studies, men gathering in groups for breakfast or any of a number of other ministry-specific small groups, these groups are tremendous opportunities for spiritual growth.
 Please visit demographically specific ministry pages for more information on getting involved in these groups.

-Do I have to be a ministry partner of the church to get into a group?
+Do I have to be a ministry partner to join a group?

-Ministry partnership is not required to be part of a group; however, we would encourage you to come learn more about our church at the next Harvest Essentials class.
+Ministry partnership is not required to join a group; however, we would encourage you to learn more about our church and how our small groups work at the next Harvest Essentials class.

 Our church embraces a clear vision, purpose and set of beliefs that drive us.
 We view ourselves as followers of Jesus who are on a mission to share his message of hope and forgiveness to people who have not had a personal encounter with Him.
 We have a strong desire to share the message of Jesus effectively with the people in our community.
 This takes effort and determination but the benefits are out of this world!

 Ministry partnership is for people who understand our vision, want to embrace it as their own and wish to join hands with the rest of us to promote and participate in our objectives!
 Have you connected with us?
 Maybe you would be interested in partnering with us!